2025 Washington Teachers

 Based in Sacramento CA.

-At the core of the YogaSlackers’ philosophy is the pursuit of new experiences and the exploration of one’s own limits in a safe and supportive environment.
+At the core of their philosophy is the pursuit of new experiences and the exploration of one’s own limits in a safe and supportive environment.
 Their distinctive practice of ‘slackasana’ or slackline yoga involves adapting yoga postures on a suspended piece of webbing, offering an engaging way to develop balance and concentration.

-The YogaSlackers are known for their welcoming and accessible teaching style at yoga festivals around the world.
+Sam and Raquel are known for their welcoming and accessible teaching style at yoga festivals around the world.
 Their workshops cater to a wide range of participants, emphasizing personal growth and self-discovery through collective learning and practice.
 Whether through slackline yoga or AcroYoga, they create an environment where everyone can participate and explore at their own pace.